akirafrlnc/RailsWebCrawler/README.md

-Architecture Decision Record (ADR) for Web Crawler with Filtering Operations in Rails using SQLite3
-Title: Designing a Web Crawler for Extracting and Filtering Data from https://news.ycombinator.com/ using Rails with SQLite3
+## Designing a Web Crawler for Extracting and Filtering Data from https://news.ycombinator.com/ using Rails with SQLite3

-Context
+### Context

-We are tasked with building a web crawler in a Rails application to extract the first 30 entries from https://news.ycombinator.com/ and perform filtering operations based on title word count and ordering by comments/points.
-The solution should store usage data and provide insights into user interaction and crawler behavior.
+building a web crawler in a Rails application to extract the first 30 entries from https://news.ycombinator.com/ and perform filtering operations based on title word count and ordering by comments/points.
+The solution should store usage data.

-Decision
+### Decision

 1. Web Scraping Gem: Utilize the Nokogiri gem in Rails for web scraping to extract data from the website.

 2. Data Extraction: Parse the HTML content to extract the number, title, points, and number of comments for each entry.